Matex600/Fat-Stack-Coffee/README.md

 * What are the goals of your business?
 Which marketing strategies would offer the best ways to meet those goals?

-    * Goals of the business is to make buying high quality coffee easier for busy developers.
+    * Goal of the business is to make buying high-quality coffee easier for busy developers.

     * Ease of use across the site.

-    * Increasing customers value.
+    * Increasing customer value.

     * Boosting brand engagement.